Tyrone May: 2020

 On 31 January, May narrowly avoided jail and was sentenced to 300 hours of community service plus a three-year good behaviour bond over sex tapes filmed without consent.
 Magistrate Robyn Denes spoke in the court to May saying "This behaviour is not only morally reprehensible, it's criminal, Ultimately, this is an offence which takes what was consensual sexual acts to another level.
 It does breach trust".

 On 8 February, it was announced by the NRL that May would be suspended for the first four matches of the 2020 NRL season and fined 25 percent of his 2019 salary which he earned at Penrith.

 May played 16 games for Penrith in the 2020 NRL season as the club won the Minor Premiership.
 He scored a try for Penrith in their preliminary final victory over South Sydney and was selected ahead of teammate Brent Naden for the 2020 NRL Grand Final.
 Following Ryan Papenhuyzen's try where he ran past May untouched, Melbourne raced out to a 26–0 lead in the grand final.
-May was substituted by coach Ivan Cleary and took no further part in the game as Penrith lost 26–20.
+May was substituted by coach Ivan Cleary and took no further part in the game as Penrith mounted a comeback but ultimately lost 26–20.

 2021

 May played a total of 21 games for Penrith in the 2021 NRL season including the club's 2021 NRL Grand Final victory over South Sydney.

 Following Penrith's grand final victory, May posted a story on both Instagram and Twitter saying "And the dirt that they threw on my name turned to soil and I grew up out it, Time for y'all to figure out what y'all gon' do about it.
 Love my brothers".
 After posting the story, several Penrith players also took to social media in support of May's message.
 May later removed the post from both social media platforms after it caused outrage from the general public, most notably from Fox Sports commentator Andrew Voss who said “Someone has to pull this bloke to one side and say, ‘What the hell?
 What world do you live in?, “He was an inch away from being sent to jail.
 And the support of the players.
 No less than 10 players came out (saying), ‘With you brother’ … and all that.
 Just keep it in-house, boys.
-I don’t think it did Tyrone any favours at all".
+I don't think it did Tyrone any favours at all".